Top tips for start-up umbrella companies

 4. Get real reviews

 A good time to prompt reviews is after a successful customer service interaction and via your email campaigns.
 If a negative review is received, respond to it with a positive and actionable message that acknowledges the issue at hand.
-Great customer resolution can quell the impact of a bad review – while an accusatory, deflective response will never go down well.

 5. Make your website your portfolio